shabin5785/react-notes/Notes_1.md

 path is the path value expression used in router.
 Match has a parameter isexact, which is true when url and path is same.
 In above example of "/abcd" it will be false when address is "/abcd" as url and path is  not exact match. match also has Params, which is the url parameters ( or route parameters)

+- react is a SPA and selectively loads components to provide routing.
+Now if we use normal a links, then entire app needs to be re rendered.
+So react router has a Link component ,that on clicking will be load only the component needed and not entire app.